 For third party allocated Identifier, the network identifier is not needed.
 The third party may be the credential holder or not.
-If it is not the credential holder, the network should be provided with third party related context including the information used to locate the authentication server.
+If it is not the credential holder, the network should be provided with third party related context including the information used to locate the subscription like data.

-Editor's note: The length of Identifier is fixed or dynamical is FFS.
+NOTE X: The length of Identifier is variable depending on service requirements.

-Editor's note: The uniqueness of Identifier is FFS.
+NOTE Y: For operator allocated Identifier, the uniqueness is operator implementation dependent.
+For third party allocated ID, the uniqueness is third party implementation dependent.

-Editor's note: Whether the temporary ID in the AIoT NAS layer is required for the privacy protection is FFS and is pending SA WG3 decision.
+NOTE Z: Whether the temporary ID allocated by AIOTF is required for the privacy protection will be coordinated with SA3 during normative phase.